moorepants/me41035/content/pages/instructor-guide.rst

 - Set up the Brightspace page with registration instructions
 - Reserve the COSMED system for the two weeks

+Februrary

+- Write to guest lecturers and ask for their participation.
+Give an idea of what dates work best for us.

+Four-weeks before

+- Order any Cosmed consumables we need

+Three-weeks before

+- Finalize schedule and post to the website.
+- Create the new MS Teams and add all participants and lecturers to it.

+Two-weeks before

+- Send out welcome emails to both students and lecturers with basic course info.

+One-week before

+- Test out a full physio experiment with the Cosmed.
+- Gather up all experimental equipment we may need and organize it a tote we can carry to the classroom, sports hall, and velodrome.

 Github
 ======